 Rubbish, waste and recycling

-Every year, households in Derbyshire throw around 189,000 tonnes of waste into their general waste bin − enough to cover 26 World Cup sized football pitches to the depth of a metre.
+Every year households in Derbyshire throw around 189,000 tonnes of waste into their general waste bin.

 If you put waste in your general waste bin it is sent to landfill and that costs Derby and Derbyshire council tax-payers £22.7 million a year.

-You can do your bit for England by making sure you recycle your food and drinks packaging.
-If you're buying a newspaper for those post-match reports then put it in the recycling bin.
-And if your local council collects food waste, please recycle the leftovers from any World Cup barbecues and get-togethers.
+You can do your bit by making sure you recycle your food and drinks packaging.
+If you're buying a newspaper then put it in the recycling bin.
+And if your local council collects food waste, please recycle any leftovers.

 Household waste recycling centres